 ASUS, also known as ASUStek, is a Taiwanese computer hardware and consumer electronics manufacturer founded in 1989.
 They produce a wide range of products, including desktop computer components, desktops, laptops, handheld gaming devices, monitors, and gaming peripherals.
 Their laptop lineup ranges from affordable Chromebooks to high-end gaming laptops and mobile workstations, and they produce many well-known brands, including ROG, TUF, ProArt, Zenbook, and Vivobook.
 ASUS' high-end gaming laptops typically have exceptional build quality, excellent performance, and sleek designs, and the company itself is a regular sponsor of esports events and players.
 There have been many recent reports of device performance issues and difficulty getting warranty claims; still, whether you're looking for a laptop for work, gaming, or everyday use, ASUS offers excellent products that can meet your needs.

-We've tested over 135 laptops, and 18 of those are by ASUS.
+We've tested over 140 laptops, and 19 of those are by ASUS.
 Below are our recommendations for the best ASUS laptops.

 The best ASUS laptop we’ve tested is the ASUS ROG Zephyrus G14 (2024).
 This premium 14-inch model is primarily a gaming laptop, but it features a sleek design that won't stick out like a sore thumb if you bring it to work.
 It has a sturdy all-aluminum build that feels premium, and it provides a fantastic user experience with its 2.8k 120Hz OLED display, tactile keyboard, large touchpad, and 1080p webcam.
 There’s a wide selection of ports for peripherals and external displays, including four USB ports, a MicroSD card reader, and an HDMI 2.1 port.
 Unfortunately, there’s no Ethernet port, but you get Wi-Fi 6E connectivity.

 The best upper mid-range ASUS laptop we've tested is the ASUS Zenbook 14 OLED (2024), a premium 14-inch Windows ultraportable with a gorgeous OLED display.
 It's available with Intel Meteor Lake CPUs, which are fast enough to handle general productivity tasks and more demanding workloads like photo editing and programming.
 These new chips sport additional low-power cores to improve battery life, as well as an NPU (Neural Processing Unit) to handle AI-based tasks like background blurring during video calls.
-You can configure this laptop with up to 32GB of RAM and 1TB of storage; the latter is user-replaceable.
+You can configure this laptop with up to 32GB of RAM and 1TB of storage; only the latter is user-replaceable.

 This laptop offers a great user experience.
 It features a spacious keyboard, a large touchpad, and numerous ports, including two Thunderbolt 4s and an HDMI 2.0.
 The display supports touch and pen input, though you may have to buy the stylus separately.
 Unfortunately, the CPU throttles significantly under load, and there's no dedicated GPU, so it's better to choose our best laptop pick, the ASUS ROG Zephyrus G14 (2024), if you need to perform CPU- or GPU-intensive tasks.
 Also, while its battery life is decent, it can't last a full day on a single charge, so you'll want to keep your charger close if you plan to use it on the go.